Understanding why you've been charged

 If your bank statement shows a double charge, or if it shows an authorization request that doesn't go away on its own, contact your bank for help.

-Be sure to review your outstanding balance by clicking the gear icon then Billing.
+Be sure to review your outstanding balance by clicking the gear icon then Billing & payments.
 See if both payments are there and the balance is correct.
 If they are, there's no need to contact Google.

 Internet search traffic fluctuates from day to day.
 To make up for these fluctuations and to ensure that your campaigns reach their potential, Google may allow up to 20% more clicks in one day than your daily budget specifies.
 We call this overdelivery.